-1. If there are any circumstance that excludes the participation of any of the trial participant in the criminal proceedings specified in this Code and the participant has not declared about self-recusal, the parties may file a motion for recusal.

-2. A duly authorised person shall file a motion for refusal immediately, at the earliest available opportunity, after he/she is informed about the grounds for recusal.
-Otherwise, a motion shall not be considered.

-3. A motion to recuse a judge, a juror, a prosecutor, a secretary of the court session, a defence counsel or an interpreter during the court hearing shall be filed with the court by duly authorised persons.

-4. During an investigation, a motion to recuse an investigator or an interpreter shall be filed by the [interested party] with a prosecutor.

-5. During an investigation, motion to recuse a prosecutor shall be filed by duly authorised persons with a superior prosecutor.
+- 1. If there are any circumstance that excludes the participation of any of the trial participant in the criminal proceedings specified in this Code and the participant has not declared about self-recusal, the parties may file a motion for recusal. - 2.
+A duly authorised person shall file a motion for refusal immediately, at the earliest available opportunity, after he/she is informed about the grounds for recusal.
+Otherwise, a motion shall not be considered. - 3.
+A motion to recuse a judge, a juror, a prosecutor, a secretary of the court session, a defence counsel or an interpreter during the court hearing shall be filed with the court by duly authorised persons. - 4.
+A motion for recusal of an investigator, a coordinator of a witness and a victim, or of an interpreter during the investigation shall be filed by a party with a prosecutor. - 5.
+A motion for recusal of a prosecutor during the investigation shall be filed by duly authorised persons with a superior prosecutor.